 APMs Relevant IFRS measure Adjustments to reconcile to IFRS measure Definition and purpose Profit and loss measur es Net revenue Revenue Excludes direct costs as shown on the Consolidated Income statement Excludes the direct pass-through costs, as this is more closely aligned to the fees the Group earns for their product and services.
 This is a key management incentive metric.
 Reconciliation A1 Organic net Revenue growth No direct equivalent Net revenue growth at constant currency, excluding impact of the acqui Net revenue growth at constant currency, excluding impact of the acquisitions and disposals revenue growth Net revenue bridge, in Financial Review in the last 12 months.
 For acquisitions made in the prior year, only the corresponding months of ownership are included in the calculation of growth.
 This is a key management incentive metric.
 Adjusted operating profit Operating profit Excludes adjusting items Operating profit before the impact of adjusting items and after interest on lease liabilities.
-Excludes amortisation of acquired The Group considers this to be an important measure of Group performance and is consistent with how the Group is reported and assessed by the Board and is a key management incentive metric.
-Reconciliation A2
+Excludes amortisation of acquired intangibles consistent with how the Group is reported and assessed by The Group considers this to be an important measure of Group performance and is consistent with how the Group is reported and assessed by the Board and is a key management incentive metric.
+Includes interest on lease liabilities Reconciliation A2